Shoot the Moon

 Story & Plot Summary: Shoot the Moon

-Quick Plot Summary: Shoot the Moon is a Drama, Romance film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1982, Shoot the Moon is a Drama, Romance film directed by Alan Parker.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Albert Finney.

 Ending Explained: Shoot the Moon

-The final moments of Shoot the Moon reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Shoot the Moon reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Shoot the Moon?